cpetrich/counterfeit_DS18B20/README.md

 ### Family A2: Good Clone with Poor Temperature Performance
 ***Obtained no probes containing these chips on ebay or AliExpress in 2019, but obtained chips from one vendor in 2019***

-*No idea what this is, but these are not Maxim ``C4`` dies.*
+*These chips are not Maxim-produced.*

 * ROM pattern \[5\]: 28-00-ss-00-tt-tt-tt-crc, 28-ss-00-ss-tt-tt-tt-crc, 28-ss-00-00-tt-tt-00-crc

 The chips follow the description of Family A1 above with the following exceptions \[5\]:
 * The ROM pattern is incompatible with what Maxim produces.
 * The Trim2 value is ``0xFB`` or ``0xFC``, i.e. incompatible with a known \[5\] Maxim production suggested by the date code.
 (Note that this means the curve parameter is 0x1f, i.e. the highest value possible \[5\].
 Also, the offset parameter spreads over 200 units rather than a range typical for Family A1 \[5\].)
 * The time for temperature conversion spans a remarkably wide range from 325 to 502 ms between chips \[5\].
 This range remains wide and outside the bounds of Family A1 even when applying more recent trim settings \[5\].
 Conversion time increases noticably with temperature (approx. 10% over 100 °C) \[5\].
+A conversion time of <500 ms is compatible with claims in the 7Q-Tek QT18B20 datasheet \[12\].
 * Typical temperature offset at at 0 °C is -3.5 to -1.8 °C \[5\].
 (Anecdotally: error seems to be smaller at higher temperatures \[5\].)
 Very little if any temperature discretization noise \[5\].
 * Alarm settings (i.e., scratchpad bytes 2 and 3) appear to have random content.
 * *Some* chips retain their scratchpad content across a 100 ms power cycle.